 The switches that you have been using this semester are known as singlepole-single-throw (SPST) switches.
 When you move the SPST switch in a switch circuit from ON to OFF or from OFF to ON, the resulting output bounces around between low and high voltages for a short time.
 If the switch circuit output is used as a synchronizing signal (such as a clock) in a digital machine, weird things will happen.
 If the machine is a counter, the count may seem to jump between states wildly.
 This is undesirable, so a debouncing circuit must be built.
 Figure 0 shows a single-pole-double-throw (SPDT) switch.
 The switch shown on the top left of the figure is mounted on a printed circuit board (PCB) on the top right image for easier use with a breadboard.
-You are more likely to instead have a SPDT mounted on a PCB that looks like the bottom images of Figure 0.
+We have had past issues with SPDT switches like those on bottom of Figure 0, but they may work okay.
 You will use this debounced switch circuit in this lab and rest of the labs this semester.